 What are the costs of owning a dog?

-These costs will be anywhere between $1,000 and $3,950 depending on whether you buy from a breeder or through a rescue centre for example.
-Key things you'll need to buy include a dog bed, bowls, dog toys, and their first dog collar and leash / harness.
+Initially budget anywhere between $1,350 - $5,400, depending on whether you buy from a breeder or through a rescue centre.
+For starters you'll need a dog bed, bowls, dog toys, and their first dog collar and leash / harness.
 A dog crate is included too.
-We have also included costs for training as we believe this is very important and reduces possible costs to correct behavioural problems later in the dog's life.
-Remember if you adopt a dog from a good rescue centre your pet may already be de-sexed and microchipped.

-You will need to budget at least $1,150 per year to keep your dog happy and healthy.
-We have included amounts for vaccinations and flea/worm treatments out of consideration not just to your own dog but to others they meet out and about.
-Registrations need to be paid annually but you can apply for a Responsible Dog Owner's licence to reduce this cost.
+Factor in $1,430+ per year to keep your dog happy and healthy.
+Amounts are added for vaccinations and flea/worm treatments, out of consideration not just to your own dog but others they meet.
+Registrations are payable annually but you can apply for a Responsible Dog Owner's licence to reduce this cost.

-- Pet Insurance - we've estimated $200 per year but the excess and level of cover will vary by policy
+- Pet Insurance: we've estimated $300 per year.
+Levels of cover and excess value will vary by policy

-- Holiday care - our figure includes ten nights @ $50 per night, so you can take a well earned break from your dog.
-To keep these costs down we prefer to take our dog with us (plus he's great fun) - check out our article on Pet Friendly Accomodation in New Zealand
+- Holiday care: our figure includes ten nights @ $50 per night.
+To keep these costs down we love taking our dog with us - read our post Pet Friendly Accommodation in NZ

 The bottom line

-The average lifespan for a healthy dog can vary between 8-13 years depending on breed etc. Based on this, we estimate the total cost of owning a dog as somewhere between:
+The average lifespan for a healthy dog can vary between 8-13 years depending on breed etc. Based on this, the total cost of owning a dog equals somewhere between:

-And don't forget, these totals do not include the optional extras above which could increase the total dramatically.
+Don't forget, these totals do not include the optional extras above which could significantly increase the total.

-The biggest commitment of all is the time and effort required to give your dog the attention it deserves.
-Short change your dog of the stimulation it needs and you could end up with your slippers eaten or worse a couch with no stuffing.
-Our miniature schnauzer is typical of his breed - highly energetic, highly intelligent - and demands at least 1.5 hours daily for exercise and playtime, more at weekends.
-Assuming and hoping he lives for 12 years that equates to nearly 8,000 hours = almost a year of our time.
+Arguably the biggest commitment of all is the time and effort required to give your dog the attention it deserves.
+Short change your dog of the stimulation it needs and you could end up with shredded mail, chewed slippers, or a couch with no stuffing.
+Our miniature schnauzer is high energy and smart, demanding at least 1.5 hours every day for exercise and play; hoping he lives for at least 12 years that equals over 7,000 hours, a year of our time in waking hours.

-In summary dogs are expensive.
+In short, dogs are expensive.
 Then again, so are children.
 And cars.
 And holidays.
 But how do you put a price on the companionship, loyalty, love and laughter they give you each and every day?
-Treat your dog well and you'll be rewarded many times over and that's what makes it all worthwhile.
+Treat your dog well and you'll be rewarded many times over and that's what makes everything worthwhile.